-Just like the L-1 visas, TN visas also do not have any quota and is available to anybody who qualifies the requirements of TN visa.
+Just like the L-1 visas, TN visas also do not have any quota and is available to anybody who qualifies for the requirements of a TN visa.

 - Type E-3 Specialist Worker Visa for Australians

 Type E-3 visa is similar to the H-1B visa.
-This type of visa is only for Australians who are looking forward to obtain a work visa in the USA.
+This type of visa is only for Australians who are looking forward to obtaining a work visa in the USA.
 An E-3 visa holder may work in the US for an indefinite amount of time.
-Also, the spouse of E-3 visa holder is eligible to work in the States.
-The visa process of type E-3 visa is much quicker, just like in the case of O-3 visa.
+Also, the spouse of an E-3 visa holder is eligible to work in the States.
+The visa process of the type E-3 visa is much quicker, just like in the case of an O-3 visa.

 When Should You Apply For a Work Visa?